Swirrl/grafter-template/README.md

      $ lein run ./data/example-data.csv example-output.ttl
      ./data/example-data.csv => output.ttl

+If you want to run a bleeding edge snapshot version of the plugin and Grafter you can run the following:

+    $ lein new grafter my-grafter-project --snapshot

 Grafter supports almost every RDF serialization and will infer the serialisation format from the output files file extension.